Monthly Updates for you!

 We celebrate our Veterans and will honor them this month!

-We are grateful for our parents and families who will videoconference with the teachers later this month!
-Sign up Genius Went out on Friday, October 27!
+We are grateful for our parents and families who will videoconference or meet in person with the teachers later this month!
+Sign up Genius Went out on Friday, October 25!

 Reader's Workshop: We are continuing character development in historical fiction as well as beginning to read critically as we analyze persuasive texts.
 Students will be looking for claims, reasons to support the claims and elaboration (evidence to support the reason).
 This will tie into our persuasive writing unit!